sneddobuilds/PdfPigDocs/docs/API/template.markdown

 ### Request
-The request should post a json body to the server with the templateId passed in as a query parameter.
+The required request options are as follows:

 #### Options
 <table>